LakshaySinghRajput/EDA_Diwali_Sales/README.md

-# EDA_Diwali_Sales
+# Exploratory Data Analysis (EDA) on Diwali Sales

-This analysis uncovers key trends in sales, customer demographics, and product performance during the festive season.
-Insights aim to optimize marketing strategies, improve inventory planning, and boost overall sales outcomes.
+This analysis explores key trends in sales, customer demographics, and product performance during the festive season.
+By examining purchasing patterns, regional preferences, and consumer behavior, we aim to uncover valuable insights that can drive data-driven decision-making.
+These insights will help businesses optimize marketing strategies, improve inventory planning, and enhance customer targeting.
+Additionally, understanding high-demand products and peak sales periods can assist in better resource allocation, ultimately leading to increased sales and improved profitability.